AndyShiue/Ende-readme/README.md

     ```
     \\ Don't ask what `???` is for now.
     \\ Just pretend it's magic; I'll debunk it later.
-    \\ The type system still isn't strong enough to actually write it down.
+    \\ The type system still isn't necessarily strong enough to actually write it down.

     \\ We can also pattern match the tuple types instead of the values of the tuple types.)
     const fn CurriedFuncType(Type, .._ : Tuple[''Type]) -> ??? match'in